UK business demands Brexit clarity but PM May provides none

 “Of course, some of those details, you need to know what the end state is, what that future partnership is, because this is about practical change.”

-May did not answer a question on whether she was confident of getting a trade deal with the EU fully finalised by Oct 2018.
 May’s Brexit minister has said previously he wants an outline transitional deal in early 2018.

 Almost two in three British firms will have implemented contingency plans by March if Britain and the EU have not struck a transitional deal by then, a CBI survey said.
 Another survey said most European businesses plan to cut back orders from British suppliers because of the slow progress of Brexit talks.